KrishnaSaglani/Bayesian-Classifier--Krishna/README.md

 standardization and pca reduction that I incorporated in the end.

 Of course, all results will be shown sequentially on terminal when you run main.py as well.

+4. Front End
+In order to deploy the front end for this project follow the following simple steps.
+    a.
+Ensure that you have streamlit package installed on your local device.
+If not, simply run: pip install streamlit
+    command in bash

+    b.
+Once this is done, kindly open bash again and open your current directory.
+Now simply run: python -m streamlit run front_end/Streamlit.py
+    Now a UI will be deployed on your local machine and you are free to classify away.

+    b.
+On the UI, simply upload or drage and drop the images you choose to classify and press the Classify button.
+The prediction will be displayed immediately.

                     Thank You.
         We hope you like the 'fruits' of our labour:)